mesfind/ml-physical/setup.md

 ~~~
 {: .bash}

-### 6) Deactivate the Environment (Optional)
+### Deactivate the Environment (Optional)

-- To exit the virtual environment, type:
+When you're done working in your virtual environment and want to return to your system's default Python environment, you can exit the virtual environment.
+To do this, simply type:

 ~~~
 admin@MacBook~ $ deactivate
 ~~~
 {: .bash}

-- This command deactivates the virtual environment and returns you to the default Python environment.
+This command deactivates the virtual environment, restoring the original environment settings and paths.
+After deactivation, your terminal will return to using the system-wide Python installation and its associated packages.

+## Creating Environments on Windows with conda (Recommended)